FortinetCloudCSE/Code-Security-Workshop/content/03Session3/secrets.md

 ## Session 3

+Secrets are the Holy Grail for black hats.
 Using SonarQube, we can easily identify that we've leaked secrets into our application code.

 1. Navigate to "Projects" and click on our WebGoat project.